robertocarta/ezonzoapi/README.md

 - An ECR repository
 - A postgres RDS instance
 - A lambda function with access to RDS
-- An APIGateway REST api with a resource configured with lambda proxy integration
+- An APIGateway REST api with a resource configured with lambda proxy integration, deployed with a stage named "dev"

 Build->push->deploy:
 ```